QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

 ---------------

-The following table gives a summary of the findings obtained in the remainder of the lecture (you will be asked to recreate the table in an exercise)
+The following table gives a summary of the findings obtained in the remainder of the lecture (you will be asked to recreate the table in an exercise).

-It records implications of Harrison and Kreps's specifications of :math:`P_a, P_b, \beta`
+It records implications of Harrison and Kreps's specifications of :math:`P_a, P_b, \beta`.

 +-----------------------+------+------+
 |      :math:`s_t`      |  0   |  1   |